-- Currently there are around 16,000 people in accommodation that is inappropriate for them, because it doesn’t meet their needs, they are isolated from the community, and they really have no choice.
+- Currently, there are around 14,000 people residing in accommodation that is inappropriate for them, because it doesn’t meet their needs, they are isolated from the community, and they really have no choice.

-- 50% of the 16,000 are living in aged care facilities, while the other 50% are living in unsuitable situations (inappropriate design, living with aging parents, etc).
+- These 14,000 are likely living in residential aged care, government housing, hostels, or with family in unsuitable situations (inappropriate design, living with aging parents, etc).

 - There is an incredible need and a chronically short supply.

-The SDA scheme is designed to address the massive under supply.
-Demand is not the problem here, and if you can build the right home for the participants, then your property will not face the problem of vacancy.
+The SDA scheme is designed to address the massive undersupply.
+Demand is not the problem here, and if you can build the right home in the right location for the participants, then your property will not face the problem of vacancy.

 HOW DOES 'NDIS PROPERTY AUSTRALIA' HELP CLIENTS IN PURCHASING SDA PROPERTY?

-NDIS PROPERTY AUSTRALIA provides an ‘end to end’ solution for clients, assisting with the land acquisition, & the vetting of builders, & assisting with the advice on SDA providers who have participants that might be suited to proposed homes being built.
+From assisting with land acquisition, and the vetting of builders, to connecting you with SDA providers who have participants that might be suited to proposed homes being built.

-We can provide them with a choice of investment options based on properties that are being developed and built specifically to be SDA compliant, for instance, or connect them with relevant industry professionals to guide them through the process of applying for NDIS investment finance and completing a purchase.
+We can provide you with a choice of investment options based on properties that are being developed and built specifically to be SDA compliant, for instance, or connect you with relevant industry professionals to guide you through the process of applying for NDIS investment finance and completing a purchase.

-Our connections within NDIS, combined with our industry knowledge and experience in land acquisition and construction of homes, means that we can take care not only of finding tenants for your property, but also the ongoing maintenance and upkeep through appointing a well qualified SDA provider.
+Our connections within the NDIS market, combined with our industry knowledge and experience in land acquisition and construction of homes, means that we can assist you in not only finding tenants for your property but also the ongoing maintenance and upkeep by recommending a well qualified SDA provider.